 - Potato – rabbit free!

-Rabbits do not like calendula, but happily nibbled all the flowers off the plants so we could not not enjoy them either.
+Rabbits do not like calendula, but happily nibbled all the flowers from the plants so we could not not enjoy them either.
 Rob reminded me that it was not personal, but I was beginning to suspect it was.

 So far our plant casualty list looks like this (in no particular order):